 Click here to explore our museum specimens.

 This beautiful rock and mineral collection was donated by the family of Henry and Fumiko Fujii in 1994.
 Henry is a past president of the Owyhee Gem and Mineral Society and was renowned for collecting, cutting and polishing rocks, gems, and minerals.
-While the IMMG has inherited a portion of these rare and beautiful specimens, a larger collection resides at Idaho State University in Pocatello, Idaho.
-Our museum’s collection has a wide variety of samples from angel wing agate to zeolite specimens.
+The Fujii family has gifted the majority of Henry’s collection to IMMG.
+The remainder was donated to the State of Idaho and resides at Idaho State University in Pocatello, Idaho.
+Our museum’s collection has a wide variety of samples from angel wing agate to zeolite.

 Idaho is rich in minerals, and many of these have great economic value.
 Hard-working men and women have been mining Idaho’s minerals for over 100 years.
 View mineral and ore samples from Idaho’s historic mining regions.